friendly-traceback/friendly-traceback/dev-notes.md

 1. ae.bat

    Used to activate a virtual environment based on the Python version;
-   Python 3.7 is the default.
+   currently Python 3.10 is the default.
 Example usage:

-        $ ae 3.6
+        ae 3.6

 2. make_trb.bat